 We collect information from the following sources:

-We collect information from you passively: We collect Internet and other electronic activity passively using tools like browser cookies.
+We collect information from you passively: We collect Internet and other electronic activity passively using tools like browser cookies and web beacons.
+We may work with others to gather information on our platforms and elsewhere.
+We may do this on our websites and in emails that we send to you.
 This activity is further described our Cookie and Advertising Policy.

 We collect information about you from third parties: We may collect other identifying information and contact information from third parties.
 This might include our clients, social media websites, previous employers, your healthcare provider, institutions, your legal or financial advisors and your bank.